 However, many on the side of personal and internet freedom argue that the measures are simply not adequate.
 Instead of protecting the citizens of the UK, they are in fact putting people’s data at risk.
 What will happen is that the intelligence agencies and police will now be drowning in too much data.
 This may in fact cause them to have eyes on too many suspects and innocent individuals, and therefore not be focused enough on the actual guilty parties.

 Beyond several agencies’ protestations (such as Amnesty International), and the tens of thousands of signatures on a petition to stop the law from passing (futilely), there is some hope.

 In December the EU’s highest court came to a decision

 that the government’s “general and indiscriminate retention” of emails is in fact illegal.
 The court found that only targeted information retention was justified, which pushes against the law’s invasive collection of all text messages, emails and browsing data.

 With that, it means that there will be some legal challenges along the way for the Snooper’s Charter, and all may not be lost.

-If you are, for example, in London, you can have your traffic routed through a server in a location of your choice (say, USA).
-Then, through that server, you connect to the destination site of your choice.
-Your communications are now encrypted, meaning no snooping organization can read your communications.
+If you are, for example, in London, you can have your traffic routed through a server in a location of your choice.
+For example, let’s say you pick a server in Colorado

 With this measure, you can help protect yourself and keep your private information private while the situation develops.
 And remember to check back here for more updates on the UK Snooper’s Charter.